BillHertzing/Bill.Hertzing.github.io/_drafts/how-i-setup-this-github-pages-blog-site-part-04.md

 Run `bundle exec jekyll serve --drafts` and ensure the site looks like it should.
 The re-run the tests that measure the size of the data stream.

+## Setup masthead navigation

+The MM theme has built-in support for masthead navigation.
+These are the links that appear across the top of every page, and which collapse down into the navigation hamburger on narrow screens.
+There is a direct relationship between the files in the `_pages` subdirectory and the navigation links in the `_data/navigation.yml`

 ## Setup archive pages

 The MM theme has two kinds of archive support built in, either a Liquid approach or a `jekyll-archives` approach.
 I chose to use the `jekyll-archives` plugin.